Description:- Udaygiri and Khandagiri caves, State:- Odisha

 programs.
 There is also a temple dedicated to Katak Chandi, the presiding deity of the city, not far away

 from the fort.
-Now there are plans to develop the old Gadakhai into a world
+Now there are plans to develop the old Gadakhai into a world-class tourist destination with boating facilities and a world-class park.
+The

 renovation work of the Gadakhai is going on in full swing.
 The Barabati

-building a stone embankment to protect Cuttack which was known as Kataka at that time.
-Description:- Samaleswari Temple, State :- Odisha
+building a stone embankment to protect Cuttack, which was known as Kataka at that time.

 Samaleswari Temple is a Hindu temple in Sambalpur,

-is a strong religious force in western part of Odisha and Chhattisgarh state of India.
-The temple is of Sandhara order.
+is a strong religious force in the western part of Odisha and the Chhattisgarh state of India.
+The temple is of the Sandhara order.

-hus, the Sandhara temples have a Pradakshinapatha is built of a kind of stone
+Thus, the Sandhara temples have a Pradakshinapatha built of a kind of stone

-plastered, but in the course of time the surface has become mouldy.
+plastered, but in the course of time the surface has become moldy.
 The temple

 consists of two separate structures.
 The square sanctum enshrining the deity is

-four step below the 10-foot-wide covered circumambulation, which is supported
+four steps below the 10-foot-wide covered circumambulation, which is supported

 through the vaulted circumambulation.
 The idol of Shree Shree Samalei Devi